drichardson/UnrealEngineExamples/BuiltInAudio/README.md

-#
 # Built In Audio Example
-#

-Demonstrates the UE4 audio system and plugins shipped with the engine.
+Demonstrates the UE4 audio system and plugins shipped with the engine including:

-# Audio Occlusion Notes

-An actor cannot occlude it's own audio.
-That is why the BP_AudioSource test spawns a separate actor to play the audio rather than use a UAudioComponent.

-See `FActiveSound::CheckOcclusion` for more information.
+- Attenuation
+- Audio Volumes (volume in the 3D -not audio level- sense)
+- Effects
+- Sound Class Mixes
+- Sound Classes
+- Sound Cues
+- Sound Waves
+- Submixes

+Demonstrates features like listener focus, occlusion, and air absorption.